How to Start a Private Investigation Business

 Step 5: Apply for Business Licenses and Permits

-In addition, there will be general registrations for private investigation businesses such as a local business license, sales tax permit, and an Employer Identification Number.
+In addition, there will be general registrations for a PI agency such as a local business license, sales tax permit, and an Employer Identification Number.

 Step 6: Find Financing

-Fortunately the cost to start a private investigation business is quite low, however, if funding is needed to start, the borrower(s) will need to have good credit and be able to invest 15-25% of their money towards the total start-up costs.
+Fortunately, the cost to start a private investigation agency is quite low, however, if funding is needed to start, the borrower(s) will need to have good credit and be able to invest 15-25% of their money towards the total start-up costs.

 Step 7: Open a Business Bank Account